How do you build landing pages?

 Unbounce has been around for a long time now and I am a huge fan.
-Compared to LeadPages and Wishpond, Unbounce is the only one with an advanced and truly “drag and drop” editor.
+Unbounce is one of the few landing page builders out there that stood the test of time with an advanced and truly “drag and drop” editor.
 See a preview for yourself (no opt-in needed.
-Just play with it.
+Just play with it.)

 Let me explain: of the three biggest landing page builders, Unbounce literally lets you drag elements (such as text blocks, images, or whatever else goes on your landing page) across the page you are building.

 Here’s how a typical landing page looks like after you create it on Unbounce:

 Unbounce automatically integrates with popular email service providers and full-fledged marketing automation tools.

 For instance, with a few clicks, you can integrate Unbounce landing pages with Mailchimp, ConvertKit, Campaign Monitor, Aweber, Constant Contact, or Active Campaign.
 Or you can also integrate with Marketo, SalesForce, Speak2Leads, HubSpot, and InfusionSoft.

 If your marketing workflow has any of those tools, Unbounce is a natural fit as you can see.